manarimo/ICFPC2025/README.md

 ## What Actually Worked in Production

 - Main solvers used for official submissions:
+  - Lightning: `kawatea/simulated_annealing.cpp`.
-  - Lightning and most Double: `kawatea/simulated_annealing.cpp`.
+  - Double: `kawatea/double.cpp`.
-  - Triple: `hebrew-double` pipeline (despite the name, it mainly handled triple).
+  - Most triple: `hebrew-double` pipeline (despite the name, it mainly handled triple).
   - Z3 (“sakazuki”) was a good try but performed roughly on par with SA; we stuck with SA.
 - SA was used all the way through reconstruction.
 - Wizardry UI (Next.js) helped very early to understand the spec, but we quickly moved to automated tooling.